 - 1 large zucchini, cut into small bite-size pieces

-- Pour the olive oil into a large pot and set over medium-high heat.
-Add the onion and sauté for a few minutes until tender.
+Pour the olive oil into a large pot and set over medium-high heat.
+Add the onion and sauté for several minutes until tender.
 Add the garlic and ginger, sauté another minute or so.

-- Simmer for 5 minutes and add the carrots and zucchini.
+Simmer for 5 minutes and add the carrots and zucchini.
 Cook another 8 to 10 minutes until the lentils are tender and the soup has thickened.
 Add the juice of the lime and stir well.
 If the soup is too thick for your liking, add a little water.
 Taste and add salt, if desired.

-- Serve in bowls with cilantro for garnish.
+Serve in bowls with cilantro scattered over the top to garnish.